Ahmed-Ali/Cucumberish/README.md

                 [CucumberishInitializer CucumberishSwiftInit];
             }
             ```
-	  4. If you use Cocoapods installation with the use_frameworks! flag, then juse use the following in your Swift files.
+	  4. If you use Cocoapods installation with the use_frameworks! flag, then just use the following in your Swift files.
 Otherwise, skip this step and apply the following steps.

             ```Swift

 	    import Cucumberish
 	    ```
-	    *Creating the bridge header is only needed if don't use Cocoapods installation or used it without the use_frwameroks! flag*
+	    *The following steps to create the bridge header is only needed if don't use Cocoapods installation or you use it without the use_frwameroks! flag*
 	   5. Create a bridge file name it (just an example) bridging-header.h and save it in the folder of that test target.
 	   6. Open the target Build Settings and set the value of "Objective-C Bridging Header" to be